Why BoatLabels.com? When did it start?

 Where is BoatLabels.com based?
 How long will shipping take?

 The company is based in Portsmouth, RI.
-Orders are shipped via first class US mail within 24 hr.s of your order.
-Thus, they will take from one, to five days to reach you, depending on where you are.
+We aim to ship all orders via first class US mail within 24 hr.s of your order.
+Thus, they will take from one to five days to reach you, depending on where you are.